veroslav/sudoku-generator-solver-game/README.md

 The following features are planned:

-- Export puzzles as PDF or image
 - Print puzzles
-- Generate and export multiple puzzles
 - User guide
 - Show time taken to solve a puzzle
 - Explain how the next solution step can be revealed